Tengfei-Wang/Implicit-Internal-Video-Inpainting/README.md

 <img src="pics/boxing-fisheye.gif" width="180px"/>    <img src="pics/shooting.gif" width="180px"/>   <img src="pics/horsejump-high.gif" width="180px"/>    <img src="pics/gold-fish.gif" width="180px"/>

+Our results on  70 DAVIS videos (including failure cases) can be found  [here](https://hkustconnect-my.sharepoint.com/:f:/g/personal/tfwang_connect_ust_hk/EmtOPEAarqdFj4yDLECg2oABsylzC4lKjuFyyg7o2TTdyQ) for your reference :)
+If you need the PNG version of our uncompressed  results, please contact the authors.

 ## Introduction
 Want to remove objects from a video without days of training and thousands of training videos?
 Try our  simple but effective internal video inpainting method.
 The inpainting process is zero-shot and implicit, which does not need any pretraining on large datasets or optical-flow estimation.
 We further extend the proposed method to more challenging tasks:  video object removal with  limited annotated  masks,  and inpainting on ultra high-resolution videos (e.g., 4K videos).